 To read more articles like this one originally published in the December 2015 print issue of Roadracing World, subscribe to Roadracing World.
-(The article has been updated with additional photos and information from the 2016 MotoAmerica season.)
+(The article has been updated with additional photos and information from the 2016 and 2017 MotoAmerica racing seasons.)

 By Dr. Laura Ellis